 - Individual consultations provide specialized support on any teaching topic of interest to instructors.

 - Each semester, we offer teaching-focused Workshops and Events for faculty and instructional staff.

-- Our Early Semester Feedback service allows instructors to collect feedback from students early so that they can respond to student concerns.
+- Our Early Semester Survey service allows instructors to collect feedback from students early so that they can respond to student concerns.